 Task Action Why?
-When? (as planned) Report Drivers To review and update the D&S IFCA's Communications Plan 2019/20 The existing communications plans will be reviewed.
+When? (as Report To review and update the D&S IFCA's Communications Plan 2019/20 The existing communications plans will be reviewed.
 To ensure the IFCA implements effective communications.
 Options considered by end of June 2019.
 A site visit was made by DCC communications on 16/10/19 to review the present delivery of communications.
 The advice was to continue with the current approach, which, although has limitations, does represent relative success as compared to time and resource available.
-Internal Governance To complete the primary display pages on the D&S IFCA website Environment officers will continue to develop the content of the Environmental/Research website display pages and prepare all the D&S IFCA's primary communication tool is the website.
+To complete the primary display pages on the D&S IFCA website Environment officers will continue to develop the content of the Environmental/Research website display pages and prepare all the information needed to be inputted onto the website.
+D&S IFCA's primary communication tool is the website.
 Display pages prepared and developed by end of June 2019.
 Pages to be active on website by end of July 2019.
 Although behind the original deadline, primary pages for the website have been completed and numerous additional information pages have also been produced where more detail is required.
-Internal Governance